 One of the best things about staying in one place is that you can stop being just an observer and become part of the scenes unfolding around you.
 You can relax into being there, put your camera or phone away for a while, step into the pictures you’d otherwise be taking and experience them, body and soul.

 Doing nothing is a core ‘slow travel’ non-activity, letting whims and chance encounters guide you.
 You could learn a new language: classes in the morning, real-life conversations in the afternoons.
-Take tango lessons in Buenos Aires, cooking classes in Tuscany, art workshops in Arizona.
+Take tango lessons in Buenos Aires, cooking classes in Tuscany, and art workshops in Arizona.
 Or just tune into the daily rhythm of life as it’s lived wherever you find yourself: by riding bikes along city streets, shopping with the locals at local markets, taking afternoon siestas.

 Experienced the slow way, the world isn’t just your oyster; it’s also the pearl inside.